candidates' CVs

 The interview represents a significant opportunity

 You could have a traditional style of interview where you’re asking questions and candidates are answering them – and afterwards you can evaluate the results.
 This will give you a good idea of which candidates are the best in the pack that you’re judging but it still won’t tell you that much about whether individuals are actually right for your business.
-The interview is a great opportunity to go beyond what you already know about the candidate from the CV and find out more.
+The interview is a great opportunity to go beyond what you already know about the If you’re looking to make insightful hiring decisions to create a stable and productive workforce then you need to look beyond candidates’ CVs to do it. and find out more.
 Try role play for a customer service position to see how the candidate reacts to the challenges they might encounter on the job, for example.
 Other techniques to get more out of candidates in interviews include group discussion, problem solving and giving them an hour or so in the real job as part of an extended interview/assessment process.

 Socialising can be very telling